February 2026

 The announcement builds on the existing feasibility work conducted by each of the parties to develop feedstock supply and production capacity of renewable fuels, including Sustainable Aviation Fuel (SAF) and Renewable Diesel (RD) in Australia.

-As the initial priority under the MOU, Ampol and IFM will progress a feasibility assessment of a Brisbane Renewable Fuels (BRF) facility at Ampol’s Lytton Refinery in Brisbane, while working with GrainCorp to build the supply chain necessary to aggregate and process homegrown feedstocks.
+As the initial priority under the MOU, Ampol and IFM Investors will progress a feasibility assessment of a Brisbane Renewable Fuels (BRF) facility at Ampol’s Lytton Refinery in Brisbane, while working with GrainCorp on the feasibility of the supply chain necessary to aggregate and process homegrown feedstocks.
+The BRF facility could have the capacity to produce up to 750 million litres of renewable fuels annually.

 Established Technology

-The BRF Project will utilise the Hydrotreated Esters and Fatty Acids (HEFA) technology to produce SAF and RD, collectively, renewable fuels.
+The BRF Project would utilise the Hydrotreated Esters and Fatty Acids (HEFA) technology to produce SAF and RD, collectively, renewable fuels.
 HEFA uses biogenic fats and oils feedstocks such as tallow, used cooking and vegetable oil from oil seed crops (e.g. canola).

 The first step of the HEFA process involves the removal of oxygen by hydrodeoxygenation before the straight-paraffinic molecules are cracked and isomerized to the appropriate chain length for either SAF or RD.

 This process is well-suited for integration with existing refinery supporting infrastructure, making it an efficient and scalable solution for renewable fuels production.
-With the right policy settings in place, there is sufficient feedstock and suitable land to support additional HEFA developments across the east coast of Australia.
+With the right federal government policy settings in place, there is sufficient feedstock and suitable land to support additional HEFA developments across the east coast of Australia.

 Policy Consideration